wcolemanred/ShelterVR/README.md

 3. Select **ETC2 (GLES 3.0)** as the Texture Compression
 4. Click on **Switch Platform** and wait a couple of minutes for the project to convert (this takes more than 10 minutes of low-end machines)

-Once converterted into an Android project, the compilation errors should be gone.
+Once converted into an Android project, the compilation errors should be gone.

-#### Setup the oAuth connection
+#### Setup the OAuth connection
 1. In the **Project** window, navigate the tree to **Assets > scripts**
 2. Double-click on **SalesforceAuthConfig** in the list of resources at the right of the tree.
 This will open the code editor (MS Visual Studio or MonoDevelop)
-3. Fill in the constant values with the oAuth settings you saved when you created the Connected App in Salesforce
+3. Fill in the constant values with the OAuth settings you saved when you created the Connected App in Salesforce
-4. Optionnaly fill in your username and password to save some time for your tests
+4. Optionally fill in your username and password to save some time for your tests
 5. Close the code editor

 #### Run a test in Unity